Walk Free: Global Slavery Index

-The Global Slavery Index presents a ranking of 167 countries based on the percentage of the population estimated to be in modern slavery.
+The Global Slavery Index presents a ranking of 160 countries based on the percentage of the population estimated to be in modern slavery.

 In 2013, Walk Free released the first edition of the Global Slavery Index.
-Later editions were released in 2014, 2016 and 2018.
-The 2018 Global Slavery Index Vulnerability Model provides a risk score for 167 countries while the Government Response Index provides an assessment on 181 governments.
+Later editions were released in 2014, 2016, 2018 and 2023.
+The 2018 Global Slavery Index Vulnerability Model provided a risk score for 167 countries, while the Government Response Index provided an assessment on 181 governments.

 The index provides rankings across three dimensions: